praveenjalasutram/Darkweb-Inspector/README.md

 ## Example Usage
 Here is an example of how to use the keyword search script:

-1. Enter the following list of URLs in the first entry field: http://www.example.com,http://www.example.net
+1. Enter the following list of URLs in the first entry field: http://www.example.com,http://www.example.net (This step is only for Surfaceweb-Inspector.py, for Darkweb-Inspector.py, it will be automatically fetched from predefined onion links)
 2. Enter the following list of keywords in the second entry field: keyword1,keyword2,keyword3
 3. Click the "Search" button.
 4. The results of the search will be displayed in the text widget.
 If any of the keywords are found on the URLs, the URL and location where they were found will be displayed.
 If no keywords are found, a message indicating that no keywords were found will be displayed.